OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Introduction

-In this paper, we show that, except in specific cases, the electric and magnetic fields are not compatible quantities: there exists no strategy capable of estimating both simultaneously with the optimal precision achievable when estimating either one individually.
-To the best of our knowledge, the OHM probing performance has been so far examined through standard spectroscopic tools that only consider the energy spectrum, without exploring the optimization of measurements to exploit non-classical features of the system.
-Here, we systematically apply the tools of multiparameter quantum estimation theory to optimize precision using both stationary and dynamical strategies.
-We also design an adaptive control scheme to beat the limitations imposed by non commutativity in specific configurations.
+In this paper, we use this molecular setting to assess whether, and in what sense, multiparameter incompatibility is operationally relevant for the joint estimation of electric and magnetic fields.
+As we will show, incompatibility indicators can be nonzero, but their practical impact depends strongly on the probe state, parametrization, and available measurement resources.
+To the best of our knowledge, the OHM probing performance has been so far examined mainly through standard spectroscopic tools based on the energy spectrum, without a systematic analysis of the full quantum Fisher information, including the contributions associated with parameter-dependent eigenstates.
+We also study the efficacy of employing an adaptive control scheme to mitigate the limitations imposed by noncommutativity in specific configurations.

+The paper is structured as follows.
+In Sec.~\ref{multipar_QET} we give a brief review of local multiparameter quantum estimation theory, discussing in detail attainability issues related to measurement incompatibility~\cite{Albarelli_2020,Liu_2019,Demkowicz-Dobrzanski2020,Razavian_2020,PhysRevA.100.032104,Matsumoto_2002,PhysRevLett.119.130504}, and we also introduce a figure of merit that generalizes the signal-to-noise ratio (SNR) to multiple parameters in Sec.~\ref{subsec:mSNR}.
+Section~\ref{OH} summarizes analytical results regarding the description of the OHM in static electric and magnetic fields, which mainly concern the choice of the basis~\cite{PhysRevA.78.033433} and the writing of the Hamiltonian~\cite{PhysRevA.88.012503}.

+In Section~\ref{static}, we discuss in detail an analysis of the maximum precision attainable in the estimation of the parameters for static configurations that are closer to those commonly considered in molecular experiments.
+This analysis also highlights a nontrivial finite-temperature tradeoff: thermal population of excited states can reduce parameter correlations and improve the overall multiparameter precision in some regimes, despite the accompanying loss of purity.
+We will see in particular that asymptotic incompatibility measures do not always faithfully quantify the finite-copy performance loss in the parametrization of interest.